AquaGeneral/Snappy-Profiler-Viewer/README.md

 Known Issues
 ---
-- Interface is almost complete, but it a little ugly at the moment.
 - I haven't had the time to tidy up all source code - there might be dead code and/or other not so good stuff.
 - Resizing the window a lot seems to make Unity crash - an internal error related to disposing of the "ProfilerHierarchy".
-- Profiling on external devices and such is not test (though it may work fine as it is)
+- Profiling on external devices and such hasn't been tested (though it may work fine as it is).

 License
 ---